Lancaster and Carlisle Railway: LNWR branches

 Two branch lines off the L&CR main line were promoted and built by the London and North Western Railway after the takeover.
 A double-track south curve from the Lancaster direction leading to the Hest Bank branch near Bare Lane was authorised by the London and North Western Railway Act 1887 (50 & 51 Vict. c. cxxxi) of 19 July 1887, and opened on 19 May 1888.

 Later development of the line

 The Lancaster and Carlisle Railway line was a key part of the west coast route from London to Glasgow.
 The line continued as the principal route through Carlisle, and to this day is part of the West Coast Main Line.
 The steep gradients designed by Locke was for many years an operational difficulty, and all but the lightest trains had to be assisted by a banking engine or a pilot engine.
 Even after the introduction of diesel traction, this necessity continued, only being obviated on electrification of the route.

 Electrification

 The Preston to Carlisle section of the West Coast Main Line was electrified on the 25kV overhead system; it was energised on 25 March 1974.
 A full electrically operated train service started on 6 May 1974.
-On 7 May HM the Queen travelled the route and 'drove' the train from Preston to Lancaster.
+On 7 May the Queen travelled the route and 'drove' the train from Preston to Lancaster.